tasmota/docs/docs/Scripting-Language.md

 **Subscribe, Unsubscribe**
 `#define SUPPORT_MQTT_EVENT`
 `subscribe` and `unsubscribe` commands are supported.
 In contrast to rules, no event is generated but the event name specifies a variable defined in `D` section and this variable is automatically set on transmission of the subscribed item
+within a script the subscribe cmd must be send with +> instead of =>
+the MQTT decoder may be configured for more space in user config overwrite by
+#define MQTT_EVENT_MSIZE xxx   (default is 256)
+#define MQTT_EVENT_JSIZE xxx   (default is 400)

 **SD Card Support** (+ 10k flash)
 `#define USE_SCRIPT_FATFS` `CARD_CS`